Installation and Performance at the Krefeld Art Museum, from May 24 to October 6, 2024

 Realized with the kind support of the Stiftung der Sparda-Bank West, Party.Rent Group, and the Schauspielhaus Düsseldorf.

-The edition box for the exhibition of the „Collection Satellite #9“ by Liora Epstein contains several nested boxes, inspired by the structure of a Matryoshka doll.
-The exhibition experience is conveyed in two ways: with an illustrated Leporello (accordion-fold book) and the four „Diaries of Evil Deeds,“ which contain the perspectives and stories of the characters presented in the exhibition.
-Furthermore, the box includes a „textile piece“ as a stand-alone work of art and a greeting card from the character „Karl Florjan,“ who was first introduced in the context of the 2024 exhibition at the Kunstmuseum Krefeld.
-(Created with ChatGPT)
+The exhibition experience becomes accessible in two ways: through an illustrated leporello and through the four Diaries of Evil Deeds, which contain the perspectives and stories of the characters introduced in the exhibition.
+In addition, the box includes a textile piece as a standalone artwork and a greeting card from the character Karl Florjan, who was first introduced in the context of the 2024 exhibition at the Kunstmuseum Krefeld.

-Image 1-13 Installation View and Opening „Collection Satellite #9.
+Image 1-13 Installation View and Opening Collection Satellite #9.
 The Bar.
-Liora Epstein in Dialogue with Jürgen Drescher and Reinhard Mucha“, 2024
+Liora Epstein in Dialogue with Jürgen Drescher and Reinhard Mucha, 2024

 Photos by Dirk Rose

-Image 14-22 Editions Box for the exhibition „Collection Satellite #9.
+Image 14-22 Editions Box for the exhibition Collection Satellite #9.
 The Bar.
-Liora Epstein in Dialogue with Jürgen Drescher and Reinhard Mucha“, 2024
+Liora Epstein in Dialogue with Jürgen Drescher and Reinhard Mucha, 2024

 Photos by Felix Adam